Main funding opportunities

 Improving SMEs' access to finance and markets

-SMEs are also eligible for funding under the CEF (Connecting Europe Facility) programme, which finances projects related to energy, transport and ICT.
-The CEF is managed by INEA, the Innovation and Networks Executive Agency.
+SMEs are also eligible for funding under the Connecting Europe Facility (CEF) programme, which finances projects related to energy, transport and ICT.
+The CEF strands are managed by the European Climate, Infrastructure and Environment Executive Agency (CINEA) and the European Health and Digital Executive Agency (HaDEA).

 EU Cohesion policy aims to reduce disparities in wealth between Europe’s regions.
 It focuses on investing in regions, cities and the real economy to stimulate growth and jobs.
 It addresses climate change and dependence on energy imports, and reduces poverty and social exclusion.